Tennessene/jDOSBox/README.md

 More Info: Make sure you put the image file inside a subdirectory called jdos.
 This file may have the extension either jar or zip.

-### Download, unzip files to client machine
+### Download, and unzip files to the client machine

- * Pro: This allows save games to works
+ * Pro: This allows save games to work
  * Con: The applets must be signed (can be self-signed)

 ```